 What is Google Scholar?

 Google Scholar is a search engine that can find scholarly material such as peer-reviewed journal articles, books, reports, theses and dissertations on the Internet.
-Google Scholar covers a wide range of disciplines, but is strongest in the technical sciences and weakest in the humanities.
-Think of Google Scholar as another place to search, in addition to the databases that Willamette offers.
-With practice, you will be able to use both tools together.
+Think of Google Scholar as another place to search, in addition to the databases to which Willamette subscribes.
+The library's databases provide precise descriptions of coverage and currency of information, unlike Google Scholar.

 What do libraries have to do with Google Scholar?